A five week course on Improvisation (on the ukulele) for skilled players

 Week Four: Scale Tone Chords (the chords that are built off the scale)

 We are taking our progress another step further and adding sympathetic chords into our melodies.
-Try playing Fly Me To The Moon but adding in extra chords to enrich the melody.
+Try playing Mack The Knife but adding in extra chords to enrich the melody.

 Video of the Week Four